MvonK/lambda-connector/README.md

 Note, that rotation can be stopped, for example if two bots collide.

 ### Notes
-Angle is in degrees, where 0 is headed to the west, then increasing clockwise, until 360, which is equal to 0.
+Angle is in degrees, where 0 is headed to the east, then increasing clockwise, until 360, which is equal to 0.
 Position x, y of (0, 0) is in the top left corner.
+The field has a width of 900 and height of 600.
+The faster you go, the slower is your rotational speed, specifically as follows:

+velocities = [0, 30, 60, 100, 150]
+angular_speeds = [70, 40, 20, 10, 5]

+This means that if the speed category is 0, the bot is not moving forward and can rotate with the speed of 70 degrees per second.